upperlevel/upperlevel.github.io/quake.md

 * In-game shop permits to decorate: gun, armor, dash and kill sound.
 * [LeaderHeads](https://www.spigotmc.org/resources/leaderheads.2079/) support through PlaceholderAPI.
 * Several ways to join arenas: command, signs and join-gui.

+# Try it
+Connect to the following Minecraft server, bring at least one friend, and start playing!

+* **51.77.151.174:5000**

 # Usage